archakNath/DSAinC_PCCCS301/README.md

 Asymptotic notations are used to describe the growth rate or complexity of an algorithm as the input size increases.
 The three commonly used asymptotic notations are:

-Big O notation (O): It provides an upper bound on the growth rate of an algorithm.
-It describes the worst-case scenario.<br>
+- Big O notation (O): It provides an upper bound on the growth rate of an algorithm.
+It describes the worst-case scenario.
-Omega notation (Ω): It provides a lower bound on the growth rate of an algorithm.
-It describes the best-case scenario.<br>
+- Omega notation (Ω): It provides a lower bound on the growth rate of an algorithm.
+It describes the best-case scenario.
-Theta notation (Θ): It provides both upper and lower bounds on the growth rate of an algorithm.
-It describes the average-case scenario.<br>
+- Theta notation (Θ): It provides both upper and lower bounds on the growth rate of an algorithm.
+It describes the average-case scenario.

 These notations help in comparing and analyzing the efficiency of algorithms without getting into the specifics of the hardware or implementation details.

 ### Time-Space Trade-off in C Language: